javers/javers.github.io/documentation/features/index.md

 JaVers is designed as a framework for **auditing changes** in your object-oriented data.

-With JaVers you can easily commit changes performed on your objects’ graph to a specialized repository (called JaversRepository).
+With JaVers you can easily commit changes performed on your object graph to a specialized repository (called JaversRepository).
 Then you can browse the detailed change history of a given object in two forms — diffs and snapshots.

-The data auditing framework is built on top of the **object diff engine**, which could be used as a standalone object diff tool for ad-hoc comparison of two objects’ graphs.
+The data auditing framework is built on top of the **object diff engine**, which could be used as a standalone object diff tool for ad-hoc comparison of two object graphs.

 All JaVers functions are exposed via a single Facade, the [JaVers]({{ site.javadoc_url }}index.html?org/javers/core/Javers.html) instance.